 - Congestive heart failure

-Dogs that are on thyroid medication, have other heart conditions, suffer from inflammation, or are pregnant are at greater risk for developing tachycardia.
+Dogs who are on thyroid medication, have other heart conditions, suffer from inflammation, or are pregnant are at greater risk for developing the condition.

 Treatments For Tachycardia In Dogs

-The goal of tachycardia treatment in dogs is to correct the arrhythmia and return the heart rate to normal.
+The goal of treatment is to correct the issue and return the heart rate to normal.
 In severe cases, this might require a defibrillator.
-Most of the time tachycardia will require medication, such as lidocaine and sotalol.
+Most of the time, dogs will require medication, such as lidocaine and sotalol.

 Another technique is the vagal maneuver, which involves ocular or carotid sinus pressure to stimulate the vagal nerve, which slows heart rate.
 Electrical cardioversion is another procedure that introduces an electric shock to the heart, restoring heart rate.
 This is used when medication and the vagal maneuver fail.

 In more extreme cases where all else fails, a dog may additionally need a pacemaker implanted that delivers an electrical shock after detecting abnormal heart rate.
 Open-heart surgery is also an option when others do not work.

 Has your dog ever suffered from tachycardia?
 How did you treat it?
 Let us know in the comments below!